Codecademy/docs/content/javascript/concepts/arrays/terms/some/some.md

 ---
 Title: '.some()'
-Description: 'Run a conditional through an array and returns a boolean if any value fulfills the conditional.'
+Description: 'Runs a conditional through an array and returns a boolean if any value fulfills the conditional.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'